 During the pandemic, businesses worldwide adapted to a new way of working.
 Now we all know we can work from home.
 But we also found out what we greatly miss... the casual catch-up with a colleague behind the coffee machine, a spontaneous meeting, or simply a great place to work.
 The office is here to stay.
 And we've summed why here.

 Around 45% of employees do not feel connected to their coworkers and organization while working remotely.
 The feeling of belonging –which is essential in employee happiness– is one of the main reasons for employees to go back to the office.
 Employees need to feel part of an organization to do their best work.

 Although sitting behind your webcam in sweatpants and a blouse may be comfortable, it’s not always enough.
 The rule of personal communication from Professor Albert Mehrabian in the 1970s stated that our communication exists of 55% body language, 38% voice and tone, and 7% spoken words.
-This means that in the last year, we’ve missed 55% of our needs for personal communication.
+Working remotely therefore doesn't always meet 55% of our needs for personal communication.

-So, collaboration in the office can boost creativity and help us bond with colleagues spontaneously.
 In 2020, only 52.6% of employees felt supported having unplanned meetings.
 That makes perfect sense, since it’s easier to bump into your colleague from sales in-person than on Slack.
-And those moments of spontaneous interaction are where the magic happens.
+However, it's a problem since those moments of spontaneous interaction are where the magic happens.

 Be ready for the next chapter of work

 Businesses need to show team the benefits of coming into the office.
 Incentivizing them with spaces for creativity and collaboration is part of this, but they also need to actively listen to increase autonomy and meet employee needs at every level.